alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 Now, you need to measure.
 Get some samples of how fast you are with your janky Sketchers and some samples with your new Jordans.
 There's a lot to be said about _how_ you should take these samples.
 We don't want to screw up the data by giving an advantage due to you being fatigued or warmed up.
 Something like, every day for a week, you get one sample of each, alternating which one comes first, with an hour break between.

-The goal is to say that there's definitely a difference between the numbers you get from your Sketcher and your Jordans.
-Typically, 'definitely' means *95% certainty*.
+The goal is to say that there's definitely a difference between the numbers you get from your Sketcher and your Jordans. 'definitely' means *95% certainty*.

-But, how do we compute this?
-We use a bell curve.
+What happens to that other 5%?
+No one knows.
+It is worth noting that the fine print for statistical significance is that you can only claim it _if your results are reproducable_.

 The Bell Curve
 --------------

+We compute the certainty by assuming that our data follows the bell-curve and then applying something called a T-Test.

 We can use a bell curve for two reasons: